 - If your thoughts are racing, write down your thoughts or “to dos” on a piece of paper for the next day.

-- Use a relaxation exercise before going to sleep (see above for examples of relaxation exercises).
+- Use a relaxation exercise before going to sleep (see below for examples of relaxation exercises).

 - Don’t eat or drink too much before going to sleep.

 - Avoid caffeine after 5pm.